loganjb2542/walmart_analysis/README.md

 ### 1. Product Analysis

 ####  Most common payment method:
-Identifies the most used payment method from different type of payment method and how many times it was used.
+Identifies the most used payment method from different payment methods and how many times it was used.
 #### Total revenue by month:
-Evaluates the sales performance monthly and the total ammount of the sales for that particular month.
+Evaluates the sales performance monthly and the total amount of the sales for that particular month.
 ####  The most selling product line :
 Analyzes which product line was sold most frequently.
 #### City with the highest revenue: